sashamigdal/TurbulenceDuality/README.md

 ## **Core Functionality**

 ### **Capabilities**
+1. **Interactive Query Handling**:
    - Understand user queries related to:
      - Energy spectra
      - Velocity distributions
      - Decay indices and their spectra
    - Retrieve relevant formulas and explanations from:
      - Mathematica notebooks in this repository
      - Associated PDFs containing published results
    - Execute Mathematica code to compute and visualize:
      - Plots (e.g., energy spectra, velocity correlation functions)
      - Derived quantities (e.g., effective indices, decay laws)
+2. **Real-Time Publication Monitoring**:
+   - Actively track open-access platforms like arXiv and Preprints.org for new turbulence research.
+   - Extract DNS or experimental data from new publications and format it for immediate integration.
+   - Automatically email authors, inviting them to collaborate or contribute data.

 ---

+## **New Features**

+### **Engaging the Research Community**
+- **Collaboration Invitations**:
+  - Tailored email invitations to authors of relevant papers, highlighting how their data fits into the Euler ensemble framework.
+  - Include an introduction to the project and an invitation to test their data with the provided tools.
+- **Feedback Loop**:
+  - Enable researchers to upload DNS or experimental data directly to the repository.
+  - Process and format data automatically for instant use with Mathematica notebooks.

+### **Ongoing Communication**
+- Notify contributors of:
+  - New results (theoretical or experimental).
+  - Opportunities for collaboration or critique.
+- Post updates on platforms like **Reddit**, **ResearchGate**, and **LinkedIn** to attract contributors and critics.

+### **Automated Insights**
+- Provide evidence-based answers to foundational questions such as:
+  - Why traditional scaling laws (e.g., K41) fail in decaying turbulence.
+  - How the Euler ensemble replaces these scaling laws with a predictive framework.
+- Generate supporting visualizations and explanations dynamically.

+---

 ## **Technical Roadmap**

 ### **1. Define Core Components**
-- **Natural Language Understanding (NLU):**
+- **Natural Language Understanding (NLU)**:
-  Use an AI model (e.g., OpenAI’s GPT-4 or Hugging Face transformers) fine-tuned on turbulence-related queries.
+  - Use AI (e.g., OpenAI GPT-4) fine-tuned on turbulence-related queries.
-- **Integration with Mathematica:**
+- **Integration with Mathematica**:
-  Execute Mathematica commands using Wolfram Cloud APIs or WolframScript for real-time computations.
+  - Execute Mathematica commands via Wolfram Cloud APIs for real-time computations.
+- **Publication Monitoring**:
+  - Use arXiv API or scraping tools to identify relevant publications.
-- **Document Parsing:**
+- **Document Parsing**:
-  Extract formulas and context from PDFs using libraries like `PyPDF2` or Wolfram Language's text parsing tools.
+  - Extract formulas and context from PDFs using libraries like `PyPDF2` or Wolfram tools.
-- **Interactive Interface:**
-  Provide a web-based or GitHub-hosted chatbot for user interaction.

 ---

 ### **2. Development Steps**
 1. **Prepare Project Data**:
    - Organize Mathematica notebooks and PDFs for easy access.
-   - Annotate key formulas and results with metadata to facilitate retrieval.
+   - Annotate key formulas with metadata for efficient retrieval.
-2. **Build Query Processor**:
+2. **Build AI Query Processor**:
-   - Fine-tune a language model to interpret domain-specific queries.
-   - Map user inputs to corresponding Mathematica commands.
+   - Train AI to interpret turbulence-related queries and map inputs to Mathematica commands.
-3. **Integrate with Mathematica**:
-   - Use `wolframscript` or Wolfram Cloud APIs to dynamically execute commands and return outputs.
+3. **Automate Publication Monitoring**:
+   - Develop scripts to detect relevant papers and extract data.
+   - Automate emails to authors inviting collaboration.
 4. **Develop Interactive Front-End**:
-   - Create a conversational UI using frameworks like React.js or deploy as a GitHub Action.
+   - Create a conversational interface using frameworks like React.js or GitHub Actions.
 5. **Testing and Iteration**:
-   - Test the system with sample queries to ensure accuracy.
+   - Test the system with sample queries and datasets.
-   - Refine outputs and error handling based on user feedback.
+   - Refine based on user feedback.

 ---

 ### **3. Deployment Plan**
 - **GitHub Integration**:
-  Use GitHub Actions or a hosted chatbot to enable user queries directly from the repository.
+  - Use GitHub Actions or a chatbot to enable interaction directly within the repository.
 - **Open Source Collaboration**:
-  Invite contributions from the community to expand functionality.
+  - Invite contributions to expand functionality and test predictions.
 - **Continuous Learning**:
-  Periodically update the AI model with new data and user queries to improve accuracy.
+  - Periodically update the AI with new data and user interactions to improve accuracy.

 ---